thundercomb/pytorch-char-rnn/README.md

 cd pytorch-char-rnn
 ```

-Make sure you have a recent version of Python 2.7 and python pip.
-Install the library dependencies.
+Make sure you have a recent version of Python 2.7 and Python pip, then install the library dependencies.

 ```
 pip install -r requirements.txt